OceanOptics/ACCode/README.txt

 - A directory for saving intermittant files during processing that will get overwritten by the next YEAR_DAY processed (for now set to: TEMP/ )

-1. Create a directory for each of these, if it doesn't already exist and update readIngestParameters.m to reference the full path for each of these files.
+1. Create a directory for each of these, if it doesn't already exist, and update accode.ini to reference the full path for each of these files.

 2. Make sure prepacs.exe is executable by your system.
 You might need to put it on your path.